In the News

 2021

-Hybrid edition combining physical and digital exhibitions adapting to global challenges
+"Digital Territories" combines physical and virtual exhibitions adapting to global pandemic challenges

 2023